-Although Iceland has never been as war, Reydarfjordur served as an Allied base during World War II and hosts an endearing Wartime museum dedicated to this period in history with memorabilia, an airport, old barracks and small gun shelters.
+Although Iceland has never been at war, Reydarfjordur served as an Allied base during World War II and hosts an endearing Wartime museum dedicated to this period in history with memorabilia, an airport, old barracks and small gun shelters.

 Guests of the Icelandic Wartime Museum go back about 70 years, to the 1940’s, the high point of the World War II in this stunning museum which is one of its kind in Iceland.
-The museum’s exhibitions give a full account of days gone by, both from the perspective of the soldiers as well as the habitants of Reydarfjordur village.
+The museum’s exhibitions give a full account of days gone by, both from the perspective of the soldiers as well as the habitants of village.

 Back to World War II